- New Delhi

 The waterfall is a wonderful sight with water flowing from seven different rocks and collecting in a natural pool at the centre.
 Visitors are most attracted to this view.
 It is exceptionally beautiful during monsoons when the water flows in abundance and makes for a picturesque landscape.

 It is an ideal place to visit with family and friends.
 You can also take a visit to the famous Garud temple situated near the waterfall and seek blessings.
-The best time to visit the waterfall is after September to enjoy trekking in Rishikesh to the fullest.
+The best time to visit the waterfall is after September to enjoy trekking in Rishikesh to the fullest and this is also one of te best treks in Rishikesh.

 Highlights: Garud temple situated near the waterfall is a major attraction